 If you are self catering, don't just head for the nearest big supermarket to get your groceries.

 While prices are cheaper for many items, branded goods that you are used to will almost certainly cost a LOT more eg. Flora spread, butter, cheddar cheese or UK branded cleaning products.

 My tips for cheap holidays in Cyprus on a self catering basis are:

 Buy the Cypriot brand equivalent - it is ALWAYS cheaper!

-Try something different - buy Cypriot food like salads, pork (very cheap!), halloumi or feta cheese rather than cheddar.
+Try something different - buy Cypriot food like horta (leafy green salad leaves), pork (very cheap!), halloumi or feta cheese rather than cheddar.

 Eat lots of fruit and vegetables - stick to seasonal produce grown in Cyprus (look for the Kypros label at the froutaria = fruit market) for the cheapest ingredients.

-Finally, for really cheap holidays in Cyprus, why not visit during the low season months.
+Finally, for really cheap holidays in Cyprus, consider travel during the low season months.
 From November to March there is a greater likelihood of rain, but most of the time, the weather is fantastic and best of all, flights, accommodation and car hire are all very VERY cheap.